andrew/ultimate-awesome/README.md

 - [fucking-awesome-incident-response](https://github.com/Correia-jpv/fucking-awesome-incident-response) - A curated list of tools for incident response.
 With repository stars⭐ and forks🍴.
 - [awesome-clang](https://github.com/ingve/awesome-clang) - Useful resources and samples for using Clang-related tools, or for building stuff on top of Clang.
 - [awesome-legacy-code](https://github.com/legacycoderocks/awesome-legacy-code) - A curated list of legacy systems with publicly available source code.
+- [awesome-development-jobs](https://github.com/neutraltone/awesome-development-jobs) - :office: A collection of links to various job listings websites and helpful resources.
 - [awesome-gdpr](https://github.com/oppoverbakke/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [Awesome](https://github.com/ScoopInstaller/Awesome) - A curated list of awesome Scoop resources and more.
 - [awesome-normalization-techniques](https://github.com/tczhangzhi/awesome-normalization-techniques) - Papers for normalization techniques, released codes collections.